Spain probes 'Big Four' consultancy firms over excessive working hours

 This is added to the fact that many of the new recruits at the big consulting firms are recent graduates.

-According to the latest report published by the Spanish Association of Consulting Companies, 29% of the new contracts made by these companies in 2021 were for fresh graduates who still had no work experience.
+According to the latest report published by the Spanish Association of Consulting Companies, 29 per cent of the new contracts made by these companies in 2021 were for fresh graduates who still had no work experience.

 Young people see this sacrifice as a way to catapult their careers.